Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 kubectl rollout status -n services deployment cray-power-control
 ```

-Afther PCS has been restarted successfully, the test can be executed again.
+After PCS has been restarted successfully, the test can be executed again.

 ### `hsm_discovery_status_test.sh`